This topic describes how Zendesk administrators work with the Zendesk Agent Workspace.

 Make sure Talk is enabled for agents who take calls.
 See Controlling access to Zendesk Talk.

 For Chat transfers to work properly, make sure the Chat departments in your account are mapped to Support groups.
 Use the Agent Workspace migration wizard to automatically do the mapping when you first enable the agent workspace.
 For more information, see Migrating to the Zendesk Agent Workspace.
 Also make sure any Chat department that needs to send or receive chat transfers is enabled on the Chat dashboard.
 You can enable Chat departments before or after migration.

-Social messaging tasks for administrators
+Messaging tasks for administrators

 - Migrate your account to the Zendesk Agent Workspace and enable the workspace.